-Final Words: Undeniably the top pick for parents of two kiddos, this stroller comes with a bassinet mode and regular seat for two kids of different ages.
+Final Words: Undeniably the top pick for parents of two kiddos, this double stroller comes with an infant bassinet mode and regular seat for two kids of different ages.
 It also has a one-hand fold, is impressively compact, and allows maximum coverage from the elements.
 Parents also love the large basket for storage underneath and the universal drink holder to hold everything from bottles for babies to cold water for parents.

 Frequently Asked Questions